Head of BioPharmaceuticals R&D Communications, AstraZeneca

 Cristina: Personally, I’m passionate about using health technology to solve the challenge of early detection in cancer.
 The chances of survival can go from 90% to just 10% simply as a result of being diagnosed late – that’s a staggering number of lives that could be saved through better screening and earlier detection.

-More broadly, it’s great to be part of such a thriving industry and I’m thrilled to see the breadth of innovative companies that are springing up here in the UK, including those represented at the upcoming BioBeat21 Summit.
+More broadly, it’s great to be part of such a thriving industry and I’m thrilled to see the breadth of innovative companies that are springing up here in the UK.

 I believe that digital health technologies offer an opportunity to reimagine healthcare in a holistic way, moving towards a more proactive focus on maintaining health over a lifetime rather than just intervening when we get sick.